MEF-GIT/MEF-LSO-Sonata-SDK/api/quote/v5/README.md

 Whole API is crafted with the use of TMF tooling.
 At this moment some descriptions might differ from previous version.
 The details of descriptions will be worked on during the MEF 115 Quote Management Developer Guide project and will be updated in next release.

-The API is based on newest TMF 648 rel 19.0.1 (v4.0.0).
+The API is based on newest TMF 648 rel.
+19.0 (v4.0.0).
 The rules of Domain Context Specialization were followed.
-DCS rule are developed by the [MEF-TMF-ONAP-Collaboration](https://wiki.mef.net/pages/viewpage.action?pageId=106608028) project and ensure API compliance.
+DCS rules are developed by the [MEF-TMF-ONAP-Collaboration](https://wiki.mef.net/pages/viewpage.action?pageId=106608028) project and ensure API compliance.

 The list below highlights discrepancies between current version and: